Is 6/5 a Rational Number? A Deep Dive into Rational and Irrational Numbers

 Understanding Irrational Numbers

 In contrast to rational numbers, irrational numbers cannot be expressed as a simple fraction of two integers.
 Their decimal representations are non-terminating and non-repeating.
-This means the digits after the decimal point go on forever without ever settling into a repeating pattern.
+Because of that, this means the digits after the decimal point go on forever without ever settling into a repeating pattern.
 Famous examples of irrational numbers include π (pi) and √2 (the square root of 2).

 Analyzing 6/5